Why Cogint Is Undervalued

-Brief Business Description:
+Brief Business Description

-Cogint is a big data and analytics company that provides solutions to its customers in three main segments: Risk Management, Consumer Marketing, and Custom Analytics.
-They are a cloud-based company that offers their services to a variety of sectors and industries, with a focus on new data driven marketing solutions.
-Cogint also helps companies manage risk and identify fraud within the company's technology
+Cogint (NASDAQ:COGT) is a big data and analytics company that provides solutions to its customers in three main segments: Risk Management, Consumer Marketing, and Custom Analytics.
+It is a cloud-based company that offers its services to a variety of sectors and industries, with a focus on new data-driven marketing solutions.
+Cogint also helps companies manage risk and identify fraud within their technology.

 Investment Overview

-Small capitalization stocks are known for their risk and Cogint (NASDAQ:COGT) is no different.
-That said, we recommend the company, even though it suffered a loss last quarter.
-One of the reasons it suffered a loss was a one time write off of $4M for purchased IP and litigation costs.
-The reason for this fee was that Cogint's subsidiary company, The Best One, purchased intellectual property from Ole Poulson on October 14, 2014.
-Since the company had to defend its claim to the property from TransUnion Risk and Alternative Data Solutions (Source), we do not expect this to be a recurring expense.
+Small capitalization stocks are known for their risk and Cogint is no different.
+That said, we recommend the company even though it suffered a loss last quarter.
+One of the reasons it suffered a loss was a one-time write-off of $4M for purchased IP and litigation costs.
+The reason for this fee was that Cogint's subsidiary company, The Best One, purchased intellectual property from Ole Poulsen on October 14, 2014.
+Since the company had to defend its claim to the property from TransUnion Risk & Alternative Data Solutions (Source), we do not expect this to be a recurring expense.

 The company is in a development phase and still discovering its capabilities.
-In the past, Cogint's gross margin have been substantially higher than its competitors.
+In the past, Cogint's gross margins have been substantially higher than its competitors.
 In the third quarter, gross margins suffered as the company invested in growing its various business segments.
-The Company's gross margins came in at 24%, 3% lower than the last two quarters.
-Compared to its competitors, such as TransUnion whose gross margin is 21.8% (last quarter), or CoreLogic who's gross margin 16%, Cogint is still outperforming its competitors.
+The company's gross margins came in at 24%, 3% lower than the last two quarters.
+Compared to its competitors, such as TransUnion whose gross margin is 21.8% (last quarter), or CoreLogic (NYSE:CLGX) whose gross margin is 16%, Cogint is still outperforming its competitors.
 These strengths will likely scale soon.
 COGS will lower and gross margins will increase substantially as the company begins to benefit from economies of scale.
 Cogint will outperform its competitors considerably in this area.

-Cogint increased its revenue by 27% over second quarter 2016, according to their press release, which is a positive indicator of growth.
+COGT increased its revenue by 27% over the second-quarter 2016, according to its press release, which is a positive indicator of growth.
 The company is in a great position to increase revenue moving forward by creating new products that showcase its ability to combine different technologies that stem from its access to proprietary data.

-Another influential reason to purchase shares is the extensive list of the companies who use its services.
-Fortune 500 companies such as CheapFlights.com, Western Union, Shoe Carnival all use Cogint's services.
+Another influential reason to purchase shares is the extensive list of the companies that use its services.
+Fortune 500 companies such as Cheapflights.com, Western Union (NYSE:WU), Shoe Carnival (NASDAQ:SCVL) all use Cogint's services.
 They have been recurring customers of the business and are not simply one-time trial customers.
-This recurring revenue stream is unique and great for investors as it provides a greater ability to predict earnings and free cash flow, compared to other businesses.
+This recurring revenue stream is unique and great for investors as it provides a greater ability to predict earnings and free cash flow compared to other businesses.

 Valuation